Surprises, setbacks and successes: A progress report on Jerry Dipoto and the Mariners’ offseason trades

 How do those deals look now, more than six months later?

-This is far from a final analysis — that can’t and won’t happen until much further down the road, when the step-back has more time to find its stride — but a review of three of the biggest offseason trades shows one obvious “win” for the Mariners, one potential “miss” and one pleasant surprise.
+This is far from a final analysis — that can’t and won’t happen until much farther down the road, when the step-back has more time to find its stride — but a review of three of the biggest offseason trades shows one obvious “win” for the Mariners, one potential “miss” and one pleasant surprise.

 Trade No. 1: The pleasant surprise